-3.1.On 21 September 2014 heavy clashes broke out between the Islamic State in Iraq and the Levant (ISIL) and Kurdish fighters a few miles from Kobani, which is also known as Ayn al-Arab.
+3.1.
+On 21 September 2014 heavy clashes broke out between the Islamic State in Iraq and the Levant (ISIL) and Kurdish fighters a few miles from Kobani, which is also known as Ayn al-Arab.
 ISIL fighters seized dozens of villages close to the border and advanced on the frontier town of Ayn al-Arab.

 - 3.2.
 According to Turkish government officials, more than 190,000 Syrians fled Kobane and the surrounding area, entered the country.
 Many of the refugees are staying with host communities.
 The Government of Turkey and aid agencies work with village leaders to distribute aid to refugees and host families.
 Other refugees are staying in various collective shelters, such as schools, markets, sports centres, wedding halls and mosques which are managed by Turkish authorities. - 3.3.
 Turkey has maintained an open door policy for Syrian refugees since the beginning of the conflict in Syria.
-The Government of Turkey has taken the lead role to respond to the refugee situation to implement assistances to the Syrians since the start of the crisis and it bears the main financial burden of the refugee response.
-According to its own estimate, Turkey so far has spent close to 3 billion USD on refugee protection. - 3.4.
-The United Nations High Commissioner for Refugees (UNHCR) with reference to the Turkey's General Directorate of Migration Management, as of 25 January 2015, has stated that there are now more than 1.5 million Syrian refugees registered in the country.
-Some 265,000 of these refugees are living in 24 camps across the south of Turkey. - 3.5.
-In the report of the UN Children's Fund (UNICEF), as of 29 January 2015, states that Turkey now hosts 1.16 million Syrian refugees. - 3.6.
+The Government of Turkey has taken the lead role to respond to the refugee situation to implement assistances to the Syrians since the start of the crisis and it bears the main financial burden of the refugee response. - 3.4.
 According to the "Regional Refugee and Resilience Plan 2015/16 (Turkey)" (3RP), Nearly 980,000 refugees registered with the Government of Turkey, while 620,000 remain unregistered.
 The projected number of Syrian refugees in Turkey in 2015 is 2.5 million of whom 300,000 will reside in 25 camps and 2.2 million people will live among communities.
-In addition, it is estimated that 8.2 million people in refugee hosting areas will be impacted. - 3.7.
-According to the report of the Turkey Prime Ministry Disaster & Emergency Managment Presidency (AFAD) as of 02 February 2015, 235.290 Syrians are sheltered in 24 Temporary Protections Centers (TPCs).
-The highest concentration of Syrian refugees is in Sanliurfa (84.421 people), followed by Gaziantep (40.193 people), Kilis (37.371 people), Kahramanmaras (17.518 people) and Hatay (14.996 people).
+In addition, it is estimated that 8.2 million people in refugee hosting areas will be impacted. - 3.5.
+According to the UNHCR, more than 20,000 Syrian refugees have arrived in Turkey since the start of the year in the biggest influx since early 2013.
+Over recent days more than 500 people have been arriving daily across official crossing points, sometimes as many as 1,000-2,000 daily. - 3.6.
+In April UNHCR and UNDP high representatives signed an agreement to undertake a project for strengthening the resilience and absorption capacity of the host communities in 4 provinces. - 3.7.
+According to the report of the Turkey Prime Ministry Disaster & Emergency Management Presidency (AFAD), as of 08 April 2015, 256.875 Syrians are sheltered in 25 Temporary Protections Centers (TPCs).
+The highest concentration of Syrian refugees is in Sanliurfa (101.285 people), followed by Gaziantep (41.650 people), Kilis (36.536 people), Kahramanmaras (17.301 people) and Hatay (15.249 people).